up2metric/tomatOD/README.md

 ### Statistics and data analysis
 ##### tomatOD classes
-The table below shows the number of annotated object for each class of tomatOD dataset.
+The table below shows the number of annotated objects for each class of the **tomatOD** dataset.

 | unripe | semi-ripe | fully-ripe |
 |:------:|:---------:|:----------:|
 | 1592   | 395       | 431        |

-Additionally, the following figure illustrates the relative appearance frequencies of those three classes of dataset.
+Additionally, the following figure illustrates the relative appearance frequencies of those three classes of the dataset.
 The classes of the tomatOD dataset are clearly not balanced, however their relative proportion is in line with the actual appearance frequency of each class in a realistic scenario.

 <img src="./assets/classes_proportions_tomatOD.png" width="500">

 ##### Size distribution of bounding boxes
-The percentile relative size of each bounding box is calculated, that indicates the proportion of the diagonal length of each box over the diagonal length of the image.
+The percentile relative size of each bounding box is calculated, which indicates the proportion of the diagonal length of each box over the diagonal length of the image.
 In the image below, the histogram of the percentile relative size distribution of the tomatOD bounding boxes is presented.
-Most of the bounding boxes have size between 3% to 15% relative to the image size.
+Most of the bounding boxes have a size of 3% to 15% relative to the image size.

 <img src="./assets/histogramm_boxes.png" width="500">